Updated: May 2021, August 2021, March 2022

 Imagine that an excavator breaks down on one of your sites.
 To avoid a delay in construction the site manager logs the fault and requests another excavator, which is done through the tool’s maintenance module.

-You receive the request and organise for an excavator to be transferred from another site, While also arranging for the faulty excavator to be collected and repaired.
-You then send a progress update out to all key workers involved.
-Those employees receive an alert to their smartphone and are able to access the new data instantly.
+You receive the request and organise for an excavator to be transferred from another site.
+You also arrange for the faulty excavator to be collected and repaired.
+You then send a progress update out to all workers involved.
+Those employees receive an alert to their smartphone and can access the new data instantly.

-The way a cloud based tool works is that all of your data is stored on the servers of the software vendor.
-Meaning you do not incur any upfront costs of installing your own data servers on-site; unlike an on-premise setup.
-A cloud based system can have its own benefits, including making sure your data and servers are regularly and routinely updated.
-This includes software security patches and constant maintenance; 24/7 hour maintenance in some cases.
+The way a cloud-based construction tool works is that your data is stored on the servers of the software vendor.
+This means you don’t incur the upfront costs associated with installing your own data servers on-site; unlike an on-premise setup.

-This also means that you and the company’s IT team won’t need to update your software manually, which can free up time and in-house resources.
-And, most importantly, you won’t need to worry about out-of-date software being exploited by hackers.
+This also means that a company’s IT team won’t need to update the software manually, which can free up time and in-house resources.
+Most importantly, you won’t need to worry about out-of-date software being exploited by hackers.

-Having all of your asset data in one centralised system means you and your team can find, edit and update information as and when needed, from any location.
+Having your asset data in one centralised system means you and your team can find, edit, and update information as and when needed, from any location.

-An asset management solution will also typically have a reporting feature built-in, allowing you to instantly extract essential data ready for analysis and company audits.
+A cloud-based construction management solution will also typically have a reporting feature built-in.
+This allows you to instantly extract essential data ready for analysis and company audits.

-Cloud based construction asset management software is often available as a Software-as-a-Service (SaaS) model.
+Cloud-based construction software is often available as a Software-as-a-Service (SaaS) model.
 This package lets you pay for your system via a reoccurring subscription, as opposed to investing capital upfront.
-It is also often easier to deploy, resulting in low startup costs.
+It is often easier to deploy, resulting in low startup costs.

-If your construction operations continue to grow year-on-year, you’ll want to find a software package with the option to add different modules.
-For example, you could start with an asset tracking tool and then decide to add-on a full asset management system.
-You may also want to add a maintenance program or invoicing module later down the line, too.
+If your operation continues to grow year on year, you’ll want to find a software package with the option to add different modules.
+For instance, you could start with an asset tracking tool and then decide to add a full asset management system.
+You may want to add a maintenance program or invoicing module later down the line, too.

-The right cloud based software can help you to implement a more robust and reliable asset management system.
-You’ll have crucial data at your fingertips, and you’ll be able to access it whether you’re in the office, on-site, at home, or on-the-go.
-What’s more, your team of construction workers will benefit from easier access too, allowing you to improve communication and work smarter across multiple sites.
+Choosing the right cloud-based software can help you to implement a more robust and reliable asset management system.
+You’ll have crucial data at your fingertips that can be accessed at any time from anywhere; whether you’re in the office, on-site, at home, or in transit.
+What’s more, your team of construction workers will benefit from easier access too.
+This allows you to improve communication and work smarter across multiple sites.

-As you compare different asset management software vendors, there are a few things to think about.
-First, is making sure that the software you choose is scalable for growth to meet both present and future business needs.
-Second, is related to the features that you’ll want to priories for your won requirements.
+As you compare software vendors, there are a few things to consider.
+The first is making sure that the software you choose is scalable for growth to meet both present and future business needs.
+Second, is related to the features that you’ll want to priories for your own requirements.

-If you have a small construction business, you might want to look for software with add-on applications.
-Whereas, if you’re operating across multiple sites in the UK and globally, perhaps a bespoke option would be better suited.
+If you have a small construction business, you might want to look for software with multiple add-ons.
+Whereas, if you’re operating across sites in the UK and globally, perhaps a bespoke option would be better suited.